Contact / Apply

 You can view an example of our current Psychology Fellowship contract here.
 For two-year fellowships, the decision to continue the fellowship for a second year is finalized in December of the first year.

 Historically, stipends for Psychology Fellows have been consistent with NIH NRSA stipend levels.
-Cincinnati Children's Psychology Fellowship stipend levels for the 2023-2024 training year are $56,484.
+Cincinnati Children's Psychology Fellowship stipend levels for the 2024-2025 training year have not been released but will be consistent with standards dictated by the Fair Labor Standards Act (in 2023, this was $56,484 for a first-year fellow).

-Cincinnati Children’s offers several health insurance plans from which to choose; all require minimal financial contribution from the fellow.
-Fellows have 15 days a year of vacation, 5 professional days, and nine pre-set holidays in addition to sick leave.
+Cincinnati Children's offers several health insurance plans from which to choose; all require minimal financial contribution from the fellow.
+Fellows have 15 days a year of vacation, five professional days, and nine pre-set holidays, as well as sick leave and parental leave.
 Additional leave is granted for workshop or conference attendance as deemed appropriate by fellowship mentor(s).
+Other benefit plans or programs currently available include medical and dependent care flexible spending accounts, a legal plan, adoption reimbursement, a college savings plan, 403(b) Employee Savings Plan, paid funeral leave, and education assistance.